 - We will use a variety of forms of prayer such as the reflective reading of Scripture and other spiritual texts, confession, the prayer of examine, intercession, journaling, and contemplation.

 - We will practice a contemplative stance in order to be present to God, the world, and ourselves.

 - We will be hospitable to our neighbors in our families, neighborhoods, and workplaces.

 - We will be hospitable to our faith community through participation in our worship, fellowship, and mission.

 - We will honor and care for the gift of the earth and its resources, practicing ecologically responsible living, striving for simplicity rather than excessive consumption.

-- We will practice generosity in sharing our material resources, including money, within and beyond this community.
+- We will practice generosity in sharing our material resources within and beyond this community.